Third Year Milestones

 • Be Active At The Career Fair

 Review the attendees and pick 10 employers to approach.
-Use QUCC to research them and prepare some questions and their organization and hiring needs.
+Use Handshake to research them and prepare some questions and their organization and hiring needs.
 If you are actively seeking an internship, plan to approach at least 15 employers!
 Many employers like to convert college junior summer interns into full-time hires, so this is a great time to make a good impression!

 • Graduate School Planning